Reactive-Extensions/RxJS/readme.md

     <script src="http://code.jquery.com/jquery-1.9.1.js"></script>
     <script src="rx.lite.js"></script>

 Next, we'll get the user input from an input, listening to the keyup event by using the `Rx.Observable.fromEvent` method.
+This will either use the event binding from [jQuery](http://jquery.com), [Zepto](http://zeptojs.com/), [AngularJS](https://angularjs.org/) and [Ember.js](http://emberjs.com/) if available, and if not, falls back to the native event binding.
+This gives you consistent ways of thinking of events depending on your framework, so there are no surprises.

 ```js
 var $input = $('#input'),